 James Sigel is a partner in Morrison & Foerster’s Appellate and Supreme Court practice.
 James briefs and argues complex appeals for clients nationwide.
 He has particular experience in the U.S. Court of Appeals for the Ninth Circuit and in the California state appellate courts, having argued more than a dozen times in those courts.
 Clients call him “wicked smart in understanding all the nuances of cases,” and say he “has this way of zeroing in on the heart of a case and reframing it so that your position becomes impossible to reject” (Chambers USA).

 James has handled appeals in many areas of law, including class actions, securities, antitrust, contracts, false advertising, and environmental regulation.
 He has filed over a 100 briefs in federal and state appellate courts throughout the country, including the U.S. Supreme Court, the U.S. Courts of Appeals for the First, Second, Fourth, Seventh, Ninth, and D.C.
 Circuits, as well as the New York and California state courts.

-Mr. Sigel has had nine oral arguments in the Ninth Circuit and the California appellate courts.
-His successful oral argument in the Ninth Circuit resulted in a victory for his client UPS in False Claims litigation that had been ongoing for more than a decade.
-Among his other victories, he defeated a class action against a leading consumer electronics corporation, secured a win for a major beverage company defending against a monopolization claim, and prevailed in another antitrust claim involving an alleged conspiracy in the shipment industry.
+James is an experienced appellate advocate on the west coast, where he clerked on both the Ninth Circuit and the California Supreme Court.
+His successful oral argument in the Ninth Circuit resulted in a victory for his client UPS in False Claims Act litigation that had been ongoing for more than a decade.
+Among James’s other victories, he has defeated multiple class actions against a leading consumer electronics corporation, secured a win for a major beverage company defending against a monopolization claim, and prevailed in another antitrust claim involving an alleged conspiracy in the shipment industry.

-Mr. Sigel graduated magna cum laude from Harvard Law School, where he was a Notes Editor of The Harvard Law Review.
+James graduated magna cum laude from Harvard Law School, where he was a Notes Editor of The Harvard Law Review.
 He received his undergraduate degree from Harvard College magna cum laude, with a Bachelor of Arts in Government and Economics.